coleschiffer/funradio/README.md

 ## [listen now, using a old domain that I had (beans.church)](https://beans.church)

 ### Lots of new features coming as I get distracted from school work.
+- make code less hacky
-- Remind people about shows
+- add notifications to remind people about shows
 - anarchy radio
 - more things